wkumari/draft-wkumari-dnsop-alt-tld/README.md

    the rare instance in which it is NOT desirable to have the name in the DNS, the .ALT namespace may be used.

-   An option would be for name resolution systems that operate outside to DNS to "root" themselves under a DNS name that the project or organization controls.
-So, for example if the Tor project controls tor.example.com it could "root" their namespace under onion.tor.example.com.
-The concept of "rooting" a non-DNS context in a DNS context requires some explanation.
-This document tries to mitigate collisions in the DNS context.
-This means that if a name from the alternate naming system gets resolved in the DNS, it should not conflict or cause unexpected behavior.
-By "rooting a non-DNS context namespace in the DNS context, under a name controlled by the project" we mean that the rightmost set of labels should, if resolved in the DNS context be in a domain controlled by the developers / project.
-This means that, in the above example the software implementing the alternate namespace (browser plugins, custom stub resolvers, etc) would then match on names that end in the string "onion.example.com" and provide the alternate name resolution (instead of matching on the strings ending in ".onion".)

    In a number of cases the purpose of the alternate name resolution system is to provide confidentiality.
 For these systems the above advice is problematic.
-If the a query for one of these names (for example dissident.onion.example.com (this is not a real .onion address)) were to leak into the DNS the query would hit the recursive resolver, and (assuming empty caches) would then hit the root, the .com name servers, the example.com name servers and then the onion.example.com nameservers.
-This means that the fact that a user is resolving disident.onion.example.com would be visible to a large number of people.
-Furthermore, the onion.example.com nameservers become a good oracle to determine what names exist, and who is trying to reach them.
+If the a query for one of these names (for example harry.foo.example.com were to leak into the DNS the query would hit the recursive resolver, and (assuming empty caches) would then hit the root, the .com name servers, the example.com name servers and then the foo.example.com nameservers.
+This means that the fact that a user is resolving harry.foo.example.com would be visible to a large number of people.
+Furthermore, the harry.foo.example.com nameservers become a good oracle to determine what names exist, and who is trying to reach them.

-Kumari & Sullivan         Expires July 7, 2015                  [Page 6]

-Internet-Draft               Reserve ALT TLD                January 2015

    For projects that are very latency sensitive, or which desire to provide confidentiality we recommend rooting the alternate namespace